richardwaynefedorajr/DesignPatternsCpp/README.md

 # Observer.h/cpp
 # Implementation of the observer design pattern, in which a subject class uses an object class interface to provide updates on the state of its members

+# Prototype.h/cpp
+# Implementation of the prototype design pattern, in which a factory class maintains a set of prototype instances of a derived class which clone themselves to produce additional instances

 # Try Singleton implementations of Abstract Factory, Builder, Prototype, Facade, and State

 # Try Chain of Responsibility using Command to represent requests as objects